fehler/scratch/building-a-business/03-boxout-2.md

 http://continual.ly

 Designed by the team that built Typecast, Continually is a tool that’s designed to get you more qualified leads.
 Using chatbots and machine learning, Continually allows you to respond to prospective leads automatically, out of hours and across time zones.
-It’s like your virtual, always-on PA and it’s well worth installing.
+It’s like your virtual, always-on PA.
+Nice!